The Ann Arbor Railroad (AA) today is not the original company started in the

 & Lake Erie Railway which was officially dissolved and whose name

 was later resurrected, so is the case with the Ann Arbor.
 The "Annie," as the road came to be affectionately known, was the vision of a man who believed a profitable railroad could be operated between Lake Michigan and Lake Erie.
 For many years this held true until traffic dried up after World War II.
-Following a handful of ownerships over the years by different railroads the Annie was acquired by the state of Michigan in the late 1970s to preserve rail service throughout the region.
-Most of the original main line is still in use and what is today known as the Ann Arbor Railroad, owned by Watco Companies, LLC, continues to operate the original AA main line between Toledo, Ohio and Ann Arbor.
+Following a handful of different owners (most notably the Wabash and Detroit, Toledo & Ironton) over the years by different railroads the Annie was acquired by the state of Michigan in the late 1970s to preserve rail service throughout the region.

 The Ann Arbor Railroad has had an up and down history, mostly being

 owned by other railroads or entities.
 Perhaps the railroad is best

 remembered for its car float operations which originated at Frankfort, Michigan and sprawled out north and west to the UP of Michigan and eastern Wisconsin across Lake Michigan.
 The history of railroads that would later comprise the classic Annie can be traced well back into the 19th century.
 However, it was not until James M. Ashley (he as a governor and congressman before entering the railroad industry) arrived that true progress began.
 With several major Midwestern systems spanning from east to west (like the Pere Marquette, Wabash, and Michigan Central/New York Central) Ashley believed that a profitable and viable railroad could be established to not only move interchange traffic from these lines but also carferry movements along Lake Michigan.